KailaniBailey/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/Week 2: Introduction to Relational Databses and Tables/README.md

 # Introduction to Relational Databases and Tables
-## Introduction to Relational Databases amd Tables
+## Introduction to Relational Databases and Tables
 - Relational Database Concepts
 - Types of SQL Statements (DDL vs. DML)
 - CREATE TABLE STATEMENT